Narvan7dnc/Narvan7dnc/README.md

     · you can message me on tiktok (the link on bio) if you want to connect me !

-  · Some of my fav fandoms!: Sth, sfh, totnt, bad&crazy, sg, omori, madfather, fnaf, dsaf, baldibasics, fpe,
+  · Some of my fav fandoms!: hannibal, Sth, sfh, totnt, bad&crazy, sg, omori, madfather, fnaf, dsaf, baldibasics, fpe,
       Minecraft, sky cotl, and so many else that i don't remember 💔

       · be comfortable talking about ships bc i'm fine with it! but not cursed ships/unless it's just kidding

-      · i live in iran. yes a muslim but i QUITE respect to all religions. also i don't wear hijab
+      · i live in iran. yes a muslim but i QUITE respect to all religions. + i don't wear hijab and aren't like the other muslims you think and saw

-    · ima lazy artist, and also a beginner a beginner at playing violin!
+    · ima lazy artist lol (mostly on real paper)

 - i dislike argues. so i always prefer to being nice.

   - aswell, ima girl irl, but most people call me by the pony' gender

  also, if you find me interesting, ...
-P L E A S E  I N T! bro i'm kinda a shy person and interacting.
-   , but please be comfortable! (i don't bite, trust.)
+P L E A S E  I N T! bro i'm kinda bad at talking , but please be comfortable! (i don't bite, trust.)

  Also, tysm for reading!! ^^